-Before building a Sales Page for your product, it is crucial to understand the types of sales offer that is most suitable for your prospects and customers.
+Before building a Sales Page for your product, it is crucial to understand the customer journey and the types of sales offers that are most suitable for your prospects and customers.

 You do not want to use the wrong type(s) of an Offer to serve your audience because it would hurt your sales conversion.